 – Water, to form a paste

 Mix these ingredients.
 Pour in a spray bottle equal part of bleach and water.
 Add the mixture in the bottle and shake.
-Spray the surface and leave it to dry.
-Spray a second time and rub the surface with a brush.
+Spray the area and leave it to dry.
+Spray once again and rub the surface with a brush.
 Rinse with water.
 Use gloves and a mask.

 Pour some undiluted white vinegar in a spray bottle.
-Vinegar is a mild acidity that penetrates the surface turning into a hostile mold environment.
-Don’t dilute vinegar when you pour into spray bottle because you’ll lose its properties.
+Vinegar has mild acidity that penetrates the surface turning it into a hostile environment for mold.
+Don’t dilute vinegar when you pour it into the spray bottle because you’ll lose its properties.

-Spray vinegar on moldy surfaces and wait an hour.
-Meanwhile leave the window open to air out the room.
+Spray the vinegar on moldy surfaces and wait an hour.
+Meanwhile leave the window open to ventilate the room.

 After an hour, remove with warm water and dry the surface using a towel.
-After you have removed the solution, the vinegar smell shouldn’t feel any longer.
+After you have removed the solution, you shouldn’t feel the vinegar smell any longer.

 Use vinegar to prevent mold outbreak before it can occur.
-Vinegar is reported to kill 82% of mold species.
+Vinegar is reported to kill 82% of mold types.

 Make sure you never mix ammonia with bleach.
 Ammonia mixed with bleach creates gases that can be extremely dangerous.
 Avoid doing such combination when you’re cleaning.